 Cost of Original Engineered Plans

 We have working relationships with engineers, licensed in 48 states, that are familiar with our buildings.
 We will be happy to provide you with three sets of original plans, stamped and sealed by an engineer licensed in your state.
-There is a fee of $550.00 for carport structure plans, and $750.00 for most of our metal building kits.
+There is a fee of $950.00 for most of our garage kit plans.

-Important Note: California having its own unique regulatory environment has its own engineering policies: Plans for the state of California are $650 for carports, and $850 for buildings.
+Important Note: California having its own unique regulatory environment has its own engineering policies: Plans for the state of California are $1050 for garage plans.
 If you have commenced or finished construction without engineering or a building permit and subsequently cited for not obtaining a permit, Absolute Steel reserves the right to NOT supply engineered plans and structural calculations or to modify the pricing for such.

 We are not in the business of selling plans for a profit.
 Our fees represent what we are charged for engineering services and signatures (which indicate the engineer’s assumption of liability for any inaccuracy of his/her calculations).